 Purpose of Writing:

-The Book of Nehemiah, one of the history books of the Bible, continues the story of Israel’s return from the Babylonian captivity and the rebuilding of the temple in Jerusalem.
+The Book of Nehemiah, one of the history books of the Bible, continues the story of Israel’s return from the Babylonian captivity and the rebuilding of Jerusalem.

 Nehemiah 1:3, "They said to me, 'Those who survived the exile and are back in the province are in great trouble and disgrace.
 The wall of Jerusalem is broken down, and its gates have been burned with fire.'"